henrikje/laebel/README.md

 ## Configuration

-Laebel will work out of the box to provide useful information about your project.
+Laebel will work out of the box and provide useful information about your project.
-However, it really shines when you add metadata to your services using labels in your Docker Compose project.
+However, it really shines when you add additional metadata about your Docker Compose project.

+### Service metadata through labels

+Laebel reads metadata about each service from labels in the Docker Compose project.
+This is used to describe the services in more detail than just the image name and status.

 The following [OpenContainers Annotations Spec](https://specs.opencontainers.org/image-spec/annotations/) labels are supported: